rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `id`: widget `id` as a string.
 Can be `"this"` to target the host widget, or `"parent"` to target the parent widget.
 - `name`: property name.

 Returns the property called `"name"` of the first matching widget.
+If the returned value is an object, a copy is returned to allow safe mutation.

 ----